zmouad27/zmouad27/README.md

 - 👋 Hi, I’m @zmouad27
 - 👀 I’m interested in cyber security
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning python language
 - 💞️ I’m looking to collaborate on everything that interest me
-- 📫 How to reach me mouadg422@gmail.com
+- 📫 How to reach me zaharmouad1@gmail.com

 <!---
 zmouad27/zmouad27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.